apache/directory-fortress-realm/REALM-CONTEXT-SETUP.md

  * SECTION 1.
 Prerequisites.
  * SECTION 2.
 Prepare Machine.
  * SECTION 3.
 Enable Tomcat Realm for Web context.
+ * More on the Realm Proxy
 ___________________________________________________________________________________
 ## Document Overview

-This document contains instructions to enable Apache Fortress Realm for a single Web context under Apache Tomcat.
-To target enablement for all apps running under the container, checkout: [REALM-HOST-SETUP](./REALM-HOST-SETUP.md).
+This document contains instructions to enable Apache Fortress Realm for a single Web app context running under Apache Tomcat.
+To enable for all apps running under the Tomcat server, checkout: [REALM-HOST-SETUP](./REALM-HOST-SETUP.md).

 ___________________________________________________________________________________
 ##  Tips for first-time users